LilithyTv/LilithyTv.github.io/README.md

 # Movie Database

-Welcome to the Movie Database repository!
-This project is designed to showcase a collection of movies through a web-based interface.
+This project is designed to showcase a collection of movies through a web-based interface so I can connect it to a backend.

 ## Structure
 - `assets/images`: Contains images used throughout the website.